-Although almost everyone will agree that establishing international norms that improve the transparency of global trade and natural resource extraction is a good thing, the passage and implementation of Section 1502 of the Dodd Frank Act has been controversial.
-Political representatives of US manufacturing companies point out that the cost of compliance to this legislation is far too burdensome and may diminish any sales of minerals from countries at risk of exporting ‘conflict minerals’.
+Although almost everyone will agree that establishing international norms that improve the transparency of global trade and natural resource extraction is a good thing, the passage and implementation of Section 1502 of the Dodd-Frank Act has been controversial.
+Political representatives of US manufacturing companies point out that the cost of compliance with this legislation is far too burdensome and may diminish any sales of minerals from countries at risk of exporting ‘conflict minerals’.

 Others, mainly academics and researchers familiar with specific details about conflict in the Democratic Republic of the Congo and surrounding countries, argue that the policy is built on the faulty assumption that minerals cause conflict.
 Conflict is rather caused by a complicated mix of poverty, inequality, a weak and paranoid state, issues with land ownership, and decades of ethnically defined animosity.